signalvine/scala-style-guide/README.md

   )
   ```

-- Do NOT use vertical alignment.
+#### :warning: Do NOT use vertical alignment.
 They draw attention to the wrong parts of the code and make the aligned code harder to change in the future.
   ```scala
   // Don't align vertically
   val plus     = "+"